ppannuto/patpannuto.com/classes/2022/fall/wireless-iot/lab1/lab1.md

 ### B: [10 min] Insecure Chat

 For this section, we will use the [netcat (`nc`) utility](https://en.wikipedia.org/wiki/Netcat).
-If using MacOS or Linux, this is probably already built-in to your machine.
+If using MacOS or Linux, this is probably already built-in to your machine and can be run from a terminal window.
 If using Windows, you can get the `ncat` tool by installing the [nmap package](https://nmap.org/download.html#windows).
+To run `ncat` you will need to run Command Prompt as adminstrator.

 1. Ensure all of your group's machines are on the same wireless network.
+You can either connect to the test network `WxIoT-XXX` or get public IP addresses for your machine by connecting to UCSD VPN.

 1. One one machine, set up a “listen” (`nc -l [PORT]`) endpoint.